 The mission of the Department of History at Carroll College is twofold.
 First, it is our responsibility to provide all Carroll students with an appreciation for history so that they may have a clearer understanding of the society—locally as well as globally—within which they live.
 Our second responsibility is to provide students with the appropriate knowledge and skills so that they may pursue professional careers in the field of history and history-related areas.
 This twin mission of the department is a direct outgrowth of the Carroll College Mission statement, which declares that the school “is dedicated to providing its students the means for their full realization of a dual goal of vocation and enlightenment.”

 At Carroll you are treated as an individual.
 Our faculty is made up of practicing historians and devoted teachers who themselves are engaged in living out the mission of the College in their own research, writing, teaching and mentoring.
 As a history student,you have the opportunity to excel in classes that are small, enabling you to take control of your education.
 Small is not a synonym for academic limitation; rather smaller classes provide more potential for personal interaction with professors and the material we study.

 Carroll College has numerous opportunities for studying abroad.
 Travel and experience exotic locations as a history major!

-Dr. Robert Swartout, Department Chair and Professor of History has produced the definitive history of Carroll College, Bold Minds and Blessed Hands: The First Century of Montana's Carroll College.
+Dr. Robert Swartout, Emeritus Professor of History, produced the definitive history of Carroll College, Bold Minds and Blessed Hands: The First Century of Montana's Carroll College for the College's 2009 Centennial Celebration.
 This book chronicles Carroll's epic first century and capture the essence of the college's ascent to national acclaim.
 With historic photographs memorializing the College's greatest moments, the book examines five phases of Carroll's development.
-Find out more and order the book today!
+Find out more